fluteds/tttools/readme.md

 a userscript that replaces turntable's mention sound with the mention sound from plug.dj incase you wanted that extra bit of nostalgia.

-**install plug.dj mentions for turntable.fm**
+#### install plug.dj mentions for turntable.fm

-- use [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) and copy the [raw file contents](https://raw.githubusercontent.com/fluteds/tttools/main/mentions/plugmention.js) into a new script
+- use [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) and copy the [raw file contents](https://raw.githubusercontent.com/fluteds/tttools/main/mentions/plugmention.js) into a new script.
 - or [go here to install the bookmarklet to your bookmark bar](http://fluted.xyz/tttools/) (for manual enabling.)
 - click the bookmark to start the script (resets on refresh) or copy the following code block into your css changer.